Mujjabi/DevOps/Kubernetes/kube.md

 - **Startup Probe:(introduced in Kubernetes 1.16):** This probe is specifically designed to determine when a container is ready to start accepting traffic.
 It runs during the initial startup of a container.

+# Volumes

-# Storage Class, Persistent Volume (PV) and PV Claim
+## Storage Class, Persistent Volume (PV) and PV Claim
 In Kubernetes, StorageClass, PersistentVolume (PV), and PersistentVolumeClaim (PVC) are components used to manage and provision persistent storage for applications running in a cluster.
+It creates a temporary, empty storage space for the lifetime of a pod.
+It's useful for sharing files between containers in the same pod but should not be relied upon for persistent data as it gets wiped out when the pod restarts or is rescheduled.

 ![Alt text](image-10.png)